 - Richard Pearce’s box office disappointment The Long Way Home (1990), with Sissy Spacek and Whoopi Goldberg.

-In addition, producer Ely Landau’s Martin Luther King Jr.-themed 1970 documentary King: A Filmed Record… Montgomery to Memphis was a Best Documentary Feature Oscar nominee.
+A notable nonfiction addition is producer Ely Landau’s Martin Luther King Jr.-themed King: A Filmed Record… Montgomery to Memphis, a Best Documentary Feature nominee at the 1970 Oscars.

 Mighty Times: The Children’s March image: Southern Poverty Law Center | HBO.

 “Documentary or Docudrama?
 Where’s the Line Between Reenactments & Fiction?” last updated in December 2023.